-Proposals that may cause substantial harm to the special architectural or historical interest of listed buildings and their settings will not be supported.
+Proposals that may cause substantial harm to the special architectural or historical interest of listed buildings and their settings will not be supported unless it can be demonstrated that the public benefit outweighs the harm.

-Proposals that cause less than substantial harm will need to demonstrate public benefit to outweigh the harm.
+Proposals that cause less than substantial harm will need to demonstrate public benefits of the proposal to outweigh the harm.